usecannon/cannon/packages/website/content/docs.md

 npx hardhat cannon:publish --network mainnet
 ```

-For unofficial releases, you can use other deployments of the [package registry](/packages/registry).
+For unofficial releases, you can use the import/export commands, or other deployments of the [package registry](/packages/registry).
 We’ve deployed an instance on rinkeby that can be used with the following command:

 ```bash
 npx hardhat cannon:publish --network rinkeby --registry-address 0x79E25D87432920FC5C187e14676FA6a8A8a00418